thecodexhub/request-validator/README.md

   // Override validator rules to handle validating request body and query params
   @override
   List<ValidationRule> validationRules() => [
-        ValidationRule.body('name', (value) => value is String),
+        // Validate if the request body contains `name`, and that should be a string ValidationRule.body('name', (value) => value is String),
+        // Validate if the request query has `code` field, and
+        // it's value should be greater than 0.
         ValidationRule.query('code', (value) => int.parse(value) > 0),
+        // Validate the request has `Content-Type` header set as `application/json` ValidationRule.headers(
+          HttpHeaders.contentTypeHeader,
+          (value) => value == 'application/json',
+        ),
       ];
 }
 ```